BStojanoska/portfolio-site/src/content/work/risklick.md

 ---

 - Collaborated in a 4+ team environment
-- Worked on and delivered an integral feature of the product - AI chat application, that processes and analyses PDF files, and highlights the answers
+- Delivered an integral feature of the product - AI chat application, that processes and analyses PDF files, and highlights the answers